 About California Insurance Laws

 The law requires that California drivers carry liability insurance to pay for injuries and property damages they cause.
-According to the State of California Department of Motor Vehicles (DMV), motorists must have a minimum of $30,000 in coverage for injuries to one person, $60,000 for injuries to two or more people, and $15,000 in property damage liability.
+According to the State of California Department of Motor Vehicles (DMV), motorists must have minimum limits of $30,000 in coverage for injuries to one person, $60,000 for injuries to two or more people, and $15,000 in property damage liability.

-In the interest of increasing profits, insurance companies try to minimize the amount they pay in car accident claims.
 To that end, the insurer you are dealing with may try to offer you a settlement that is lower than you need or deserve.
-Your auto accident lawyer will work to negotiate the best settlement possible for your case.
+Your auto accident lawyer will work to negotiate the best settlement possible for your case, ensuring fair compensation for all patients affected by the accident.

 Understanding California’s Seat Belt & Prop 213 Laws

-In California, seat belts are legally required for all drivers and vehicle passengers.
-If a passenger is a child, the child must be properly secured in the appropriate child safety seat or booster seat.
-A seat belt violation in California is punishable with a fine of $162.
-Failing to properly restrain a child under the age of 16 comes with a fine of $490.
-Failing to wear a seat belt during a car accident could negatively affect the claim.
+A seatbelt violation in California is punishable with fines of $162.
+Failing to properly restrain children under the age of 16 comes with fines of $490.
+Failing to wear a seatbelt during a car accident could negatively affect the claim, as it may be considered an indication of contributory negligence.

-California Proposition 213, also called the Personal Responsibility Act, restricts the ability of an uninsured motor vehicle driver to sue or file a lawsuit for noneconomic damages after a car accident.
-If a crash takes place while a driver is not actively insured, he or she will be unable to file a claim for pain and suffering, loss of enjoyment of life, emotional distress, loss of consortium, and other general damages – even if the driver is not at fault.
+If a crash takes place while a driver is not actively insured, he or she will be unable to file a wrongful death claim for pain and suffering, loss of enjoyment of life, emotional distress, loss of consortium, and other general damages; even if the driver is not at fault.

-There are certain exemptions to Prop 13.
+There are certain exemptions to Prop 213.
 If the at-fault driver is convicted of a felony crime or driving under the influence in connection to the car accident, pain and suffering damages can still be sought by the uninsured driver.
 There’s also an exception for workers involved in accidents while driving an employer’s uninsured automobile.

 You Can Take Action in Court

 In some cases, an insurance settlement is not possible.
 It could be that the insurance company refuses to agree to a satisfactory settlement or outright denies your car accident claims.
-When this happens, you can pursue compensation in civil court.
-Once you file your case, you can still settle at any time before going to trial.

-Filing a lawsuit against the at-fault driver or party could result in greater financial compensation than an insurance claim.
-Hire an attorney to represent you in court for your best chances of success.
 You will have to go through the discovery phase, pretrial motions and jury selection, and the trial itself, where you will be expected to present evidence and witness testimony.
-An attorney can help you with these processes.
+An attorney can help you with these complex legal procedures and ensure your case is presented effectively.

 How Long Do I Have to File a Lawsuit?